mmrazik/tag-ur-it/README.md

 # tag-ur-it

-A GitHub App  that Bot to automatically tag issues based on a rules yml file in the repo
+A GitHub App  that Bot to automatically tag issues with labels and assignees based on a rules yml file in the repo

 ## Development